Subhaskar Mandal

 Research Interests:

-My research focuses on exploring novel physical phenomena in topological photonics, exciton-polaritons, and topological lasers.
-I aim to understand and design systems that exhibit unique properties stemming from topology and quantum effects, with the goal of advancing both fundamental science and practical applications in photonics.
+Our research focuses on exploring novel physical phenomena in topological photonics, exciton–polaritons, and topological lasers.
+We aim to design and understand systems that exhibit unique properties arising from topology and quantum effects, with the goal of advancing both fundamental science and practical applications in photonics.

 Key areas of interest include:

-My work combines theoretical exploration with cutting-edge applications, such as developing low-threshold topological lasers and innovative platforms for light-matter interactions.
-To bridge the gap between theory and experiment, my group actively collaborates with experimentalists at IIT Bombay, other leading institutes in India, and international institutions.
-These collaborations play a vital role in validating and implementing our theoretical concepts, contributing to both groundbreaking discoveries and advanced photonic technologies.
+Our work combines theoretical exploration with cutting-edge applications, such as developing low-threshold topological lasers and innovative platforms for light–matter interactions.
+To bridge the gap between theory and experiment, we actively collaborate with experimentalists at IIT Bombay, other leading institutes in India, and international institutions.
+These collaborations are central to validating and implementing our theoretical concepts, driving both groundbreaking discoveries and the development of advanced photonic technologies.

 For more details, please visit the group website.

-I am seeking PhD students for the August 2025 intake to work on the topics outlined above.
-The choice of research topics is flexible and can be tailored to individual interests.
+We are always looking for motivated PhD students to work on the topics outlined above.
+Research directions are flexible and can be tailored to individual interests.
 Interested candidates are encouraged to contact me via email.
-IITB EP and MSc students are welcome to reach out directly or visit me for a discussion.
+IITB EP and MSc students are also welcome to reach out directly or drop by for a discussion.

 Women scientists are also encouraged to apply through the WISE Post-Doctoral Fellowship program.
 For details, please visit: https://online-wosa.gov.in/wosa/aboutUsPDF